-Agar-agar, sometimes referred to as China grass, kanten, or just agar is a gelatinous polysaccharide derived from red algae.
+Agar-agar, sometimes referred to as China grass, kanten, or just agar, is a gelatinous polysaccharide derived from red algae.
 Agar is used to gel many food products, such as puddings, desserts, jelly candy, soups, sauces, and more.
-Agar is a popular vegetarian alternative to gelatin, which is made from animal bones, skin, and connective tissue.
+It is a popular vegetarian alternative to gelatin.
+Vegetarians and vegans do not use gelatin because it is made from animal bones, skin, and connective tissue.

 Characteristics of Agar

 Agar is a prized ingredient for more reasons than just being vegetarian.
 Unlike gelatin, which melts at around body temperature, agar will stay solid at warmer temperatures.
-In fact, agar solidifies at temperatures below 50 degrees Celsius, which means that refrigeration is not required to set an agar gel.
+In fact, agar solidifies at temperatures below 122 F (50 C), which means that refrigeration is not required to set an agar gel.

 Agar will not impart any color, flavor, or odor to the food to which it is added.